withaspark/1page-gallery/README.md

 // Heading to title page
 $siteName = '1Page Gallery';

-// Duration to display each slide in milliseconds
+// Link logo/header takes user to
-$slideTime = 5000;
+$logoLinkUrl = '/';

 // Your logo; leave blank if wish not to use one
 $logo = '';

 // Your Google Analytics ID
 $googleAnalytics = '';

+// Duration to display each slide in milliseconds
+$slideTime = 5000;
 ```